-The Canadian government has various grants, financing programs, and subsidies for small business owners.
+The Canadian government has various grants, financing programs, and subsidies for business owners.
 Visit their website and apply for relevant grants.

-Angel Investors are wealthy private investors who provide funds to small businesses and startups.
+Angel Investors are wealthy private investors who provide funds to businesses and startups.
 Apart from financial assistance, they also provide mentorship, which is essential for a new business venture.

 Crowdfunding is an easy way to raise money for your business from many people.
-Sites like Kickstarter, Indiegogo, and CircleUp are some crowdfunding sites that will help you acquire funding for your small business.
+Sites like Kickstarter, Indiegogo, and CircleUp are some crowdfunding sites that will help you acquire funding for your business.

 10. Launch and scale your product:

 After acquiring some funding, it's time to launch your product or service.
 Start posting about your product or service online.
 Share your mission and vision and discuss what pain point you are solving.
-How to launch and market your product, this article will help you develop a top-class product launch strategy.

 Set up your email sequence and automate it.
 Have an email strategy for turning a person into your customer and making the person your advocate.

 Try to automate as many things as possible— research tools that will help you with the automation part.
 Hiring a virtual assistant could be a smart decision for you as well.

 A virtual assistant will take care of your social media, email, and content marketing and also could maintain the website for you.